Chapter 1 – Introduction

 The Academic Senate constitution, approved by a 2-1 vote in an all-university faculty referendum in 1993, describes our tripartite system of shared governance: Each school has an elected faculty council.
 The Academic Senate is made up of the presidents or other leaders of those councils and the Senate draws on the entire University faculty in electing its own officers.
 University-level faculty committees deal with a wide range of specific subjects.
 Many of those committees report to the Senate while the independence of decision-making committees is protected by a provision in the Senate’s constitution.
 Underlying this University shared governance system is the traditional structure of faculty meetings and committees within the academic units, a structure that is vital for our academic excellence.

+It is one of the great strengths of USC’s faculty and of the University as a whole that the Senate is an “Academic” Senate: the faculty chose that name to symbolize our shared mission.
+The Senate’s first purpose, as declared in the constitution, is “to contribute to the intellectual vitality of the University.”
 The Senate Constitution declares that our faculty governance bodies are forums for faculty decision-making, and are the voice of the faculty in the making of university policy and the consideration of academic issues.
-Our evolving Faculty Handbook is a vital aspect of our shared governance, and I thank all those who have helped shape this edition.
+Our evolving Faculty Handbook is a vital aspect of our shared governance, and I again thank all those who have helped shape this edition.